Fi2zz/TypePicker/README.md

 ## FEATURES

 1. Base on event
-2. Easy to set data date by date by using `data` event
+2. Easy to display data on html element by using `data` event
-3. Support multi views,flat view and single view
+3. Support double views,flat view and single view
-4. Disabled date can be selected as end date
+4. Disabled date can be selected as end date while using `setData` funccion
-5. Multi selection
+5. Support Multi selection

 ## RUN DEMO